Kristina-K96/visualization/02_activities/assignments/assignment-3/python_visualization.md

 'Underwater labour' for this visualization includes:
 - Collecting and entering the data for the number of and type of CaféTO intervention across Toronto.
-- Cleaning the data, including checking for missing values and standardizing column names.
 - Grouping and aggregating the data properly for plotting.
 - Debugging and adjusting layout issues (e.g., axis label overlap, font sizing).
-- Formatting labels manually with bar_label() to ensure clarity.